Cumbria PEEL 2016

 The force says...

 Cumbria is the fourth largest police force area and is geographically isolated being the furthest north west force in the country.
-99 percent of its area is classified as rural with only one city and five major towns.
-Much of the county is mountainous and it contains every peak in England over 3,000 feet within the largest national park – Lake District (885 square miles).
-It covers part of the Yorkshire Dales National Park, has three major areas of natural beauty and a 150-mile coastline.
-Topography and rurality makes the county vulnerable to natural and other disasters – there have been three major floods in the past 10 years.
+Some 98% of its area is rural with only one city and five major towns.
+Much of the county is mountainous and it contains the country’s largest national park – Lake District (885 square miles), as well as having a 150-mile coastline.
+Topography and rurality makes the county vulnerable to natural and other disasters – with three major floods in the past 10 years.

 Disclaimer: the above statement has been prepared by Cumbria Constabulary.
 The views and information in it are not necessarily those of HMICFRS.